Los Banos Car Accident and Personal Injury Lawyer

 - Retain a Los Banos personal injury attorney to negotiate with insurers on your behalf.
 This can allow you to focus on recovering from your injuries without the stress of handling a personal injury claim on your own.

 To learn more about the factors that may affect the value of a personal injury case for an auto accident, watch the video below.Types of Car Insurance Coverage Explained

-After an auto accident, our personal injury law firm will look at all potential areas of recovery for your injuries and losses.
-You may be compensated through:
+After an auto accident, our personal injury law firm will look at all potential recovery areas for your injuries and losses.
+You may be compensated through the following:

-- At-Fault Driver’s Liability Insurance: Under the California Insurance Code §11580.1b, all drivers are required to carry liability insurance to operate a motor vehicle.
-The minimum liability insurance required in California is $15,000 for bodily injury of one party, $30,000 for bodily injury or death of two or more people, and $5,000 for property damage.
+- At-Fault Driver's Liability Insurance: Under the California Insurance Code §11580.1b, all drivers must carry liability insurance to operate a motor vehicle.
+The minimum liability insurance required in California is $15,000 for the bodily injury of one party, $30,000 for the bodily injury or death of two or more people, and $5,000 for property damage.